squirrels-nest/squirrels-nest.github.io/docs/intro.md

 - **Parameters API** - Provides information of the parameter widgets for a given dataset
 - **Dataset API** - Provides the tabular result of a dataset given parameter selections

+More details are available on the [REST API Types](./client/rest-api) page under "Client Usage".

 ## The Dataset Workflow

 Although a dataset is only associated to one target model, the target model may depend on multiple upstream models.
 When calling the dataset API, the following happens behind the scenes: